sourcemeta/learnjsonschema.com/content/2020-12/core/id.markdown

     keyword: $vocabulary
 ---

+{{< alert "Good to know!" >}}
+Generally, `schema` and `schema resource` might create confusion.
+Let's clarify the terminology first:

+**Schema**: This refers to the entire JSON boolean or JSON object passed to a validator.

+**Schema Resource**: A schema may consist of one or more schema resources, and a schema resource is essentially an `$id` boundary.
+When you introduce nested schema objects with `$id` in your schema, you create new schema resources.

+**Schema Object**: This is a single subschema in the schema tree, considering only its immediate keywords and not including nested subschemas.

+_Relationships_:
+* A _schema_ has one or more schema resources.
+* A _schema resource_ has one or more schema objects.
+* A _schema object_ has one or more keywords.

+_**Note**: A schema resource does not include its children schema resources, as they are conceptually distinct entities, despite being nested.
+Nevertheless, they are all part of the same schema.
+See the last example._
+{{< /alert >}}

 The `$id` keyword declares the URI for a schema, usually set at the top level.
 However, any subschema has the flexibility to declare its own `$id` to distinguish itself with a distinct URI.
 Each subschema with an `$id` in a compound schema is called a _schema resource_.

 * The top-level schema resource is referred to as the root schema resource.